Buckland Village Charity

-Buckland Parochial Charity’s income is made up of a right to receive a yearly sum from the Trustees of the General Charity of Henry Smith (Worth Estate) together with income earned on its capital.
-As the capital of the Buckland Parochial Charity is a permanent endowment it must be retained and only the income may be spent on beneficiaries.
+The income of Buckland Parochial Charity (our “Village Charity”) is made up of a right to receive a yearly sum from the Trustees of the General Charity of Henry Smith (Worth Estate) together with income earned on its capital.
+As the capital of our Village Charityis a permanent endowment it must be retained and only the income may be spent on beneficiaries.

-The Parish Council nominates four Trustees and they are currently Ann Adams, Ianthe Cox, Philip Haynes and Debbie Jones to serve until May 2019.
+The Parish Council nominates four Trustees and they are currently Ann Adams, Ianthe Cox, Philip Haynes and Debbie Jones, to serve until May 2019.
 Ianthe Cox fulfills the role of Clerk to the Trustees and the trustees have appointed Ann Adams to be their Chair.
-Susan Fellows is currently a Representative Trustee.
+Susan Fellows and Liz Vahey are currently Representative Trustees.
 The Trustees meet twice each year, in May and November, to discuss any need that has come to light and to agree distributions.
-During 2014 two financial distributions were made to assist with the provision of food and payment of fuel bills, helping eleven residents.
+During 2017 two financial distributions were made to assist with the provision of food and payment of fuel bills, helping eleven residents.

 A Brief History of the Buckland Parochial Charity